-We first define the new notion of approximate regret, referred to as Cumulative Contradictive Expected Regret (CCER).
-This definition does not require access to $\mu$ or a set of perturbed states, $\tilde{s}_{t}$.
-CCER accumulates the contradictory regret at each epoch and we refer to this regret as contradictory, as the cost of a selected action considering the observed state may contradict the true state.
-The key intuition is that we accumulate the regret (maximum difference in reward) in each time step irrespective of whether the state is perturbed or not perturbed.
+We introduce a new notion of approximate regret, referred to as CCER.
+CCER accumulates contradictory regret at each epoch; we refer to this regret as contradictory as the observed state's optimal action may contradict the true state's action.
+The key intuition is that we accumulate the regret (maximum difference in reward) in each time step regardless of whether the state is perturbed or not perturbed.

-For the underlying transition function, T and reward model, R, CCER is defined as follows:
+For the underlying transition function, $T$, and reward model, $R$, CCER w.r.t a policy $\pi$ is defined as follows: